HHHHHHHHHHHHHHHHHHHHHCS/MyNGUIStudy01/Assets/HUD Text/ReadMe - 1.8.txt

 // This will show "Hello World!" and make it stay on the screen for 1 second before moving hudText.Add("Hello World!", Color.white, 1f);

+// If you don't want your numeric damage values to be added up, pass them as a string instead: float myDamage = 123f;
+hudText.Add(myDamage.ToString(), Color.red, 1f);

 ----------------------------------------------